Family and Medical Leave In California

 Family Member Relationships Allowed Under CFRA

-California’s Family Rights Act allows employee to take leave for additional family members than FMLA provides.
+California’s Family Rights Act allows an employee to take leave for additional family members than FMLA provides.
 Family members provided include children, parents, and spouse.
 Unlike FMLA, CFRA allows employees to take time as well for domestic partners, and parents-in-law.

 - Domestic Partner (not FMLA qualified)